ARISE-Initiative/robosuite/docs/modules/devices.md

 ## Keyboard

-We support keyboard input through the GLFW window created by the mujoco-py renderer.
+We support keyboard input through the OpenCV2 window created by the mujoco renderer.

 **Keyboard controls**